 The Reports page helps you interpret experiment metrics using Optimizely's Stats Engine, a unique approach to statistics for the digital age developed in conjunction with leading researchers at Stanford University.
 Stats Engine embeds innovations combining sequential testing and false discovery rate control to deliver speed and accuracy for businesses making decisions based on real-time data.

-Once you run an experiment, dig into the Reports page to learn how users respond to your experiment.
+Once you run an experiment, explore the Reports page to learn how users respond to your experiment.

-For more information, see these Optimizely Knowledge Base articles:
+For more information, see these Optimizely support articles:

-- For getting to meaningful stats sooner, use the Stats Accelerator.
+- For getting to meaningful stats sooner, use Stats Accelerator.